 In a word, this association seeks to transmit information on all of the repercussions that the use of a computer tool can have.

 Last but not least, registration for this Club represents a budget of only 300 € per year per company and gives access to all the meetings organized by the Local Committee.
 Do you want to become a Member ?

 In addition to these activities, this association is a member of Common Europe, which each year brings together several hundred people for its annual congress.
-At this event, researchers from IBM laboratories, as well as leading specialists presented no less than 30 topics.
+At this event, researchers from IBM laboratories, as well as leading specialists presents no less than 30 topics.